tfmart/Giffy/README.md

 # Giffy

 Giffy is a lightweight package that allows you to display animated GIF in SwiftUI views.
-Powered by the field-tested [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), all your displayed animations will be very performant while beign memory efficient.
+Powered by the field-tested [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), all your displayed animations will be very performant while being memory efficient.

 Giffy can be used to display both GIF files stored locally and from remote URLs, providing a very familiar API that will feel right at home in a SwiftUI environment